hpe-dev-incubator/hpe-dev-portal/content/blog/exposing-an-application-using-ingress-and-tls-termination-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 replicaset.apps/nginx-green-8956bbd9f   1         1         1       24s
 replicaset.apps/nginx-main-64bfd77895   1         1         1       32s
 ```

+Three Nginx applications, *nginx-main*, *nginx-blue* and *nginx-green*, are deployed as the service type of *ClusterIP*.
+They provide internal connectivity and can solely be accessed from within the cluster.

 T﻿ype the following commend to check that all the application service endpoints have been populated: